 2. Herb Garden

 If scent is your main priority with your balcony garden, plant some herbs.
 Better yet, you can use them in your cooking, too.
-We’ve previously written a guide about planting a balcony herb garden, so read through that for further information.
+We’ve previously written a guide about starting a balcony herb garden, so read through that for further information.

 Providing you pick herbs suitable for your climate and weather, there’s very little else you need to think about.
 Things like rosemary are low-maintenance and smell great.

 A Zen garden focuses on relaxation and style, and is primarily Japanese in inspiration.
 It’s more about sounds than smells, so consider putting in a small water fountain and some bamboo.
 Bamboo is a great addition to your apartment balcony garden because it also functions as a privacy screen.

 You can also decorate with rock arrangements and raised beds if you have the space.
 If not, add in planters at different heights to create interest and increase privacy.

 There aren’t many considerations for starting a Zen balcony other than being careful with rocks and fountains if you have kids or pets.

 Although there’s no set theme for a travel-inspired balcony garden, you should theme it around items not traditionally associated with your location.
 You could use things you’ve collected on vacation or take inspiration from a culture you enjoy.

 For example, terracotta pots and geometric patterns could represent Morocco or Turkey.
 Tropical plants and woven furniture could be India or East Asia, or you could go stripped-back with a Scandinavian style balcony.